DSC-HSU/github-slideshow/_posts/0000-01-02-truonghoangduy.md

 layout: slide
 title: "Welcome!"
 ---
-Love you 3000❤️ hahaha Loving it
+Khang 3000❤️ hahaha Loving it
 Use the left arrow to go back!